Bufatima-Nk/Bufatima-Nk/README.md

 ## About Me

-I'm an ML Engineer at **MBank**, one of Kyrgyzstan's leading digital banks, where I build and deploy machine learning models that directly drive financial decisions for hundreds of thousands of customers.
+I'm an ML Engineer at **MBank**, one of Kyrgyzstan's leading digital banks, where I develop and deliver production machine learning models that support financial decisions for real customers.

-- 🏦 **Production ML:** income prediction, loan overdue classification, recommendation systems
+- 🏦 **Production ML:** income prediction (Model 2 of a credit scoring pipeline), loan overdue prediction (end-to-end), and a recommendation system (rule-based v1 delivered, ML-based v2 in progress)
 - 🎓 **MSc Data Science** — thesis: multi-task deep learning for earthquake forecasting in Central Asia
 - 📊 **Background:** applied mathematics, statistics, 2+ years teaching ML at university level
 - 🌍 Open to **remote Data Scientist / ML Engineer roles**